awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.AnySource.md

 If you plan to load data into a new DB instance that contains no data, you can skip this step\.
 Otherwise, creating a DB snapshot of your DB instance allows you to restore the DB instance to the point just before the load, if it becomes necessary\.
 As previously mentioned, when you initiate a DB snapshot, I/O operations to your database instance are suspended for a few minutes while the database is backed up\.

-In the example below, we use the AWS CLI `create-db-snapshot` command to create a DB Snapshot of our AcmeRDS instance and give the DB snapshot the identifier "preload"\.
+In the example below, we use the AWS CLI `create-db-snapshot` command to create a DB snapshot of our AcmeRDS instance and give the DB snapshot the identifier "preload"\.

 For Linux, OS X, or Unix: